 The goal of these questions is to understand if the product has a ton of legacy code.

-More lines of code is NOT good.
+More lines of code are NOT good.
 It means more time spent on maintenance and more work and cost associated with upgrades.
-Upgrades will take longer and major changes in the user interface become almost impossible.
+In fact, upgrades will take longer and major changes in the user interface become almost impossible.

-Targeted questions that IT directors can ask include:
+Targeted questions that IT directors can ask to vet digital signage providers include: